-I don’t want you to interpret your parents’ refusal to pay for college as hate.
-In most cases, parents have genuine reasons why they choose not to pay for college.
+I don’t know why your parents won’t pay for college.
+However, I know parents often have genuine reasons why they don’t pay for college.

 Whether you know why they don’t want to pay or not, don’t hate them.
 Being angry at them will only ruin your life.

 Instead, I want you to calm down and follow the instructions I’m going to give you in this article.
-You’ll be surprised to realize that you can still have a great future even after your parents’ refusal to pay for college.
+You’ll be surprised to realize that you can still have a great future even after your parents won’t pay for college.

 My parents didn’t refuse to pay for college but I found out a way to survive without college.
 I dropped out of college after my freshman year and made ends meet though I eventually went back to college to regain peace with my parents.